 Following his tenure as a U.S. ambassador, Tom worked as chairman of Gulf Interstate Engineering in Houston, an oil and gas pipeline company.
 He then worked as President of Los Alamos Land Company, developing industrial and commercial business parks on the U.S./Mexican border.
 He later became a managing partner of Aequitas International Consulting, an international business and political consulting company.

 Prior to joining the Reagan administration, Tom was a partner in the Gray Cary Ames & Frye law firm specializing in agricultural labor law.
-He represented the Imperial Valley Vegetable Growers Association along with the numerous growers and shippers in the throughout California and Arizona.
+He represented the Imperial Valley Vegetable Growers Association along with the numerous growers and shippers throughout California and Arizona.
 Tom was one of the first attorneys to try a case before the Agricultural Labor Relations Board.
 He went on to represent growers and shippers in their elections, contract negotiations, arbitrations, unfair labor practice hearings and multi-employer bargaining.

 Tom received a Bachelor of Science degree in Business Administration from California State University, Los Angeles and his Juris Doctorate from California Western University, School of Law in San Diego, California.
 He is a recipient of the Ellis Island Medal of Honor; the distinguished Alumni award from the School of Business and Economics, California State University, and is an honorary Doctor of Law from California Western University School of Law in San Diego.
 He was decorated by the late King Hassan II of Morocco and the President of Lebanon for his work on Middle East issues and served as Chairman and CEO of the American Task Force for Lebanon.
 Tom currently serves on the Agricultural Policy Advisory Committee in Washington, D.C. and is one of the three national co-chairs for the Specialty Crop Farm Bill Alliance.
 Tom has been an active Christian all his life and is an ordained deacon in the Antiochian Orthodox Church.